Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: VNE perturbations measure the importance of edges

 In Fig.~\ref{fig:runtime}, we compare Algorithms~\ref{alg:actual} and \ref{alg:approximate} in two ways.
 First, we show in Fig.~\ref{fig:runtime}(A) that the approximate rankings $\{\tilde{R}_{pq}\}$ are much more efficient to compute than the true rankings $\{{R}_{pq}\}$ for an example graph.
 Second, we show in Fig.~\ref{fig:runtime}(B) that these two sets of rankings can be very similar $\tilde{R}_{pq} \approx R_{pq} $.
 Their similarity is somewhat expected, since $\tilde{Q}_{pq}\approx Q_{pq}$ by construction.

 In Fig.~\ref{fig:runtime}(A), we support our predictions for the computational complexity for both algorithms by studying the scaling behavior for the algorithms' runtimes for graphs of increasing size $N$.
-We considered Erd\H{o}s--R'\'enyi $G_{NM}$ graphs with $N$ nodes and $M=N\langle d\rangle/2$ edges, where $ \langle d\rangle=10$ is the mean degree.
+We considered Erd\H{o}s--{R\'enyi} $G_{NM}$ graphs with $N$ nodes and $M=N\langle d\rangle/2$ edges, where $ \langle d\rangle=10$ is the mean degree.
 We then generated a sequence of graphs with increasing size $N$, and for each graph we empirically estimated the runtime required to compute the rankings $R_{pq}$ and $\tilde{R}_{pq}$.
 For the approximate rankings $\{\tilde{R}_{pq}\}$, we computed them directly using Algorithm~\ref{alg:approximate}.
 However, we found that it was computationally infeasible to directly run Algorithm~\ref{alg:actual} for these graphs with sizes $N>2000$, and so we instead estimated the algorithms' runtime by measuring the time required to compute $Q_{pq}$ for a single edge.
 Then we approximated the total run time by multiplying this duration by $M$, since the algorithm requires us to compute $Q_{pq}$ for all edges.
-We considered $N\in[2000,10^4]$ and found that in all cases Algorithm~\ref{alg:approximate} completes in less than a minute, whereas Algorithm~\ref{alg:actual} would take hundreds of hours to perform all of these computations (i.e., were we to attempt running it in its entirety).
-The subpanel in Fig.~\ref{fig:runtime}(A) showing the runtimes in a log-log scale, and we applied least-squares linear fits to empirically estimate the runtime complexities to be $\mathcal{O}(MN^{2.99})$ for Algorithm~\ref{alg:actual} and $\mathcal{O}(MN^{0.26})$ for Algorithm~\ref{alg:approximate}.
-We remark that the sub-linear scaling with $N$ may be occurring as a result of NumPy utilizing strides \cite{harris2020array}, which is known to decrease the runtime complexity for vector operations on their data structures \cite{walt2011strides}.
+We considered $N\in[2,000,20,000]$ and found that in all cases Algorithm~\ref{alg:approximate} completes in less than a minute, whereas Algorithm~\ref{alg:actual} would take hundreds of hours to perform all of these computations (i.e., were we to attempt running it in its entirety).
+The subpanel in Fig.~\ref{fig:runtime}(A) showing the runtimes in a log-log scale, and we applied least-squares linear fits to empirically estimate the {scaling to be $\propto MN^{2.813}$} for Algorithm~\ref{alg:actual} and {$\propto MN^{0.519}$} for Algorithm~\ref{alg:approximate}. {We note that these observing scaling behaviors are {slightly} less than {our} predicted scaling behaviors: { $\varpropto MN^3$ } for Algorithm~\ref{alg:actual} and {$\varpropto MN $} for Algorithm~\ref{alg:approximate}.
+Notably, our experiments were limited to graphs with $N = 20,000$ nodes, and we {expect} that the consideration of larger graphs would yield observed scaling rates closer to these {asymptotic} predictions. }